apitoolkit/apitoolkit-landing/docs/sdks/nodejs/expressjs/index.md

   <button class="tab-button" data-tab="tab1"> Report All Errors</button>
   <button class="tab-button" data-tab="tab2">Report Specific Errors</button>
   <div id="tab1" class="tab-content">
-To report all uncaught errors that happened during a request, you can use the `errorHandler` middleware immediately after your app's controllers like so:
+To report all uncaught errors that happened during a request, you can use the `errorHandler` middleware immediately after your app's controllers, like so:

 ```js
 import { APIToolkit, ReportError } from "apitoolkit-express";